 CDCC articulates the legal basis for its activities to relevant authorities, participants, and, where relevant, participants' customers, in a clear and understandable way.
-Under the self-certification process set forth under and pursuant to the Derivatives Act (Québec) (QDA), proposed rules are accompanied by a detailed analysis which articulates the legal basis of the relevant new or amended provisions in respect of any of CDCC's activities.
-Such rule change file is sent to all Clearing Members, posted on CDCC's website and sent to the AMF and OSC which publish it for a 30-day public comment period in their bulletins available electronically on their respective websites.
+Under the self-certification process set forth under and pursuant to the Derivatives Act (Québec) (QDA), the proposed rules are accompanied by a detailed analysis that articulates the legal basis of the relevant new or amended provisions in respect of any of CDCC's activities.
+Such rule change file is sent to all Clearing Members, posted on CDCC's website and sent to the AMF and OSC, which publish it for a 30-day public comment period in their bulletins available electronically on their respective websites.
 Under the Regulatory Oversight Agreement, the same is also filed with the Bank of Canada for approval.
 As a result, regulators, Clearing Members and market participants are informed of any rule changes and are given the opportunity to comment before their entry into force.

 CDCC has rules, procedures, and contracts that are clear, understandable, and consistent with relevant laws and regulations.
 The CDCC Rules are readily accessible to Clearing Members and to the public in both English and French on CDCC's website.
-They have never been challenged as unclear or incomprehensible.
-Rule changes are not made rapidly given the lengthy review process so that regulators, Clearing Members, and other market participants have the opportunity to question and comment on the relevant initiatives, which helps ensure that they are clear and understandable.
+CDCC Rules have never been challenged as unclear or incomprehensible.
+Significant Rule changes are subject to public consultation and review by the regulators.
+Clearing Members, and other market participants have the opportunity to question and comment on the relevant initiatives during the comment period and such contributes to ensuring that the Rules are clear and consistent.